 Tips for using wristbands or tools

-- The plastic stud must align directly over the P6 point.
+Make sure the little plastic stud sits right over the P6 point.

 When and how often to use it

-- Wristbands can remain in place for up to 48 hours before removal.
+Wristbands can stay on for up to 48 hours before you should take them off.

 Other Effective Acupressure Points for Nausea